Checkmark

-Referred to the House Great Lakes and Environment Committee on December 2, 2009
+Referred to the Committee on Great Lakes and Environment

 With the recommendation that the substitute (H-2) be adopted and that the bill then pass.